GPU-Accelerated X-ray Pulse Profile Modeling: Test cases on atmosphere interpolation

 Crucially, these cases are not isolated to a single demonstrated geometry.
 Small perturbations of the hotspot location, changes in mass--radius, or alternative hotspot shapes readily reproduce these negative regions when unconstrained cubic interpolation is used near table boundaries.
 Because Bayesian inference explores the full parameter space of a given model, it is effectively inevitable that such configurations will be encountered during inference.
 Unless interpolation is handled with care, mass--radius constraints risk hidden systematics and hence reduced credibility.
 We therefore recommend that existing pipelines incorporate these two test cases into their validation suites and adopt atmosphere-table interpolation strategies that control boundary overshoot (e.g., uniform linear or mixed schemes with boundary linearization, as implemented here).

-After this detailed discussion of the implementation of the atmosphere model, we now proceed to production-grade tests.
-Specifically, we reproduce end-to-end computation cases that incorporate all necessary ingredients, such as our baseline atmosphere interpolation scheme, interstellar absorption, and convolution with the instrument response.
+After this detailed discussion of the implementation of the atmosphere model, we proceeded to production-grade tests.
+Specifically, we reproduced end-to-end computation cases that incorporate all necessary ingredients, such as our baseline atmosphere interpolation scheme, interstellar absorption, and convolution with the instrument response.
 These tests demonstrate that our treatment of the forward computation of the pulse profile is implemented correctly.
-With these components in place, the codebase is prepared for inference while achieving $3$--$4$ orders of magnitude speedup in pulse-profile synthesis relative to existing CPU/Python-based codebases.
+With these components in place, the codebase is prepared for inference while achieving between three and four orders of magnitude speedup in pulse profile synthesis relative to existing CPU- and Python-based codebases.